IT-for-Change/ecube-data-collection/README.md

 ## Who is this tool intended for

 This tool is intended for use by organizations that run the KITE ECUBE ELL software and interested in analyzing student engagement and performance data.

-Some technical proficiency is required to 1) ensure the necessary prerequisites for executing the tool are met, and 2) actually execute the tool.
-The person running the tool should be able to understand the contents of this README.
+Some technical proficiency is required to
+* ensure the necessary prerequisites for executing the tool are met, and
+* actually execute the tool.
+The person running the tool should be able to follow the contents of this README and act accordingly.

 ## KITE OS vs. Docker vs. Ubuntu deployments of the ELL